-We run a group system on the Monday evening sessions.
+We run a group system at the Monday evening Club Night.
 These are the backbone of the club and allow us to have runners with very different abilities but still maintain our ethos of one big inclusive group.

 Groups will aim to run between 30 minutes and up to an hour though this can vary from week to week.
 The actual distance will depend on the aim or speed of the group.

 - Beginners 0–5K over 10 weeks

-- Stickers 5K.
-(Over 35 min 5K time) run pace 7.00 – 7.50 min/K)
+- Stickers 5K (Over 35-45 min 5K time) run pace 7.00 – 8.00 min/K*

-- Improvers 5-10k over 10 weeks (20 -35 min 5K time) run pace 7.00 – 7.30 min/K)
+- Improvers 5-10k over 10 weeks (20 -35 min 5K time) run pace 7.00 – 7.30 min/K

-- Stickers 7.5K.
-(Over 35 min 5K time) run pace 7.00 – 7.50 min/K)
+- Stickers 7.5K (Over 35 min 5K time) run pace 7.00 – 7.50 min/K

-- Amber 8-12K.
-(34 -37 min 5K time) run pace 6.55 – 7.30 min/K)
+- Amber 8-12K (34 -37 min 5K time) run pace 6.55 – 7.30 min/K

-- Purple 8 -10K.
-(30 -34 min 5K time) run pace 6.00 – 6.45 min/K)
+- Purple 8 -10K (30 -34 min 5K time) run pace 6.00 – 6.45 min/K

-- Green 8-12K.
-(27 -30 min 5K time) run pace 5.30 – 5.50 min/K)
+- Green 8-12K (27 -30 min 5K time) run pace 5.30 – 5.50 min/K

-- Blue -8-12K.
-(Under 27 min 5K time) run pace 5.00 – 5.20 min/K)
+- Blue -8-12K (Under 27 min 5K time) run pace 5.00 – 5.20 min/K

 - Walkers – for those returning from injury or recovering from a recent run.

-The above is “rule of thumb” since it very much depends who joins a group on the day, i.e. a runner might “belong” to Greens but on a bad day may have a slower pace for one reason or another, which would usually mean the pace would be lowered for the whole group on that particularly day.
-Runners can move to a different group if the need arises, e.g. following injury or during a period of lesser fitness, but work towards “settling” in to a group that suits their pace.
+The above is “rule of thumb” since it very much depends who joins a group on the day, i.e. a runner might “belong” to Greens but on a bad day may have a slower pace for one reason or another, which would usually mean the pace would be lowered for the whole group on that particularly day or he/she might decide to run with a slower group for recovery purposes.

 Please respect other people on the pavement or footpath.
 We don’t have exclusive right of way!
 If you see someone coming towards you on the pavement, shout a warning to the runners behind you and move out of the way of the pedestrian.
 As you go past thank them and don’t forget to smile!